Atlas-Nirav/Atlas-Standard/docs/01_Vision/Mission.md

 Every engineering discipline contributes to a shared understanding of the building.

-Architecture.
+- Architecture

-Structural Engineering.
+- Structural Engineering

-MEP.
+- MEP

-Construction.
+- Construction

-Planning.
+- Planning

-Project Management.
+- Project Management

-Sustainability.
+- Sustainability

-Together, they form one engineering intelligence rather than isolated expertise.
+Together, they contribute to a single engineering intelligence where every discipline understands the others.

 ---